CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 - g-buffer optimization with 2-component normals

 ### Performance Analysis
+(Apologies, I misread the instruction earlier and thought we ought to use fps instead of ms.)

 1) Please see below for FPS versus Number of Lights for the three methods with **max number of lights per cluster = 100**.

 | Number of Lights | Forward | Forward+ | Clustered Deferred|